The Sprawl is in-depth Calgary journalism. These 11 principles have guided The Sprawl since its inception in 2017 as a “pop-up journalism” experiment.

 We strive for inclusiveness that goes beyond tokenism.

 The Sprawl is not a “voice for the voiceless.”
-Instead, we recognize that in Calgary, as elsewhere, some voices are heard more than others.
-We ask: how can we listen to and amplify diverse local voices, building reciprocal relationships instead of extracting quotes?
+Instead, we recognize that in Alberta, as elsewhere, some voices are heard more than others.
+We ask: How can we amplify diverse local voices, building reciprocal relationships instead of extracting quotes?

 We’re a work in progress.

 The Sprawl is not some grand, hidebound journalistic institution.
-We’re small, nimble and experimental.
+We’re local, nimble and experimental.
 And we’re always open to change.